István Jónyer

-István Jónyer (born 4 August 1950 in Miskolc) is a male former international table tennis player from Hungary.
+István Jónyer (born 4 August 1950 in Miskolc) is a former international table tennis player from Hungary.
+In 1975, Jonyer became the World champion in the singles event.

 Table tennis career

 He was one of the most dominant players of the sport in the 1970s and famous for inventing the sidespin loop shot.
 From 1968 to 1983 he won several medals in singles, doubles, and team events in the World Table Tennis Championships and in the Table Tennis European Championships.
 He is a 4-time World Champion and 4-time European Champion.

-The eight World Championship medals included four gold medals; one in the men's singles, one in the men's team event and two in the men's doubles with Tibor Klampár and Gábor Gergely.
+His eight World Championship medals include four gold medals: one in the men's singles, another in the men's team event and two in the men's doubles with Tibor Klampár and Gábor Gergely.

-He also won an English Open title.
+On the professional circuit, Jonyer won 4 singles and 11 doubles titles in his career, including the English Open title in the doubles event.